Caroline Fourest: Education and career

 She is an advisory board member of the Anna Lindh Foundation, an organization focused on intercultural dialogue.

 Fourest has opposed far right FN politician Marine Le Pen and her politics in a book co-authored with Fiammetta Venner.
 She is the author of Frère Tariq ("Brother Tariq" 2008), a critical look at the works of Muslim intellectual Tariq Ramadan, the central charges of which she and Mr. Ramadan later debated.

 In 2014 the Conseil supérieur de l'audiovisuel, the institution regulating the media in France, accuses Caroline Fourest of lack of rigor and unverified statements in her reporting of the Russo-Ukrainian War.

+Franc Tireur, of which Fourest is editorial director, was founded in November 2021 and its first issue was released on November 17, 2021 in newsstands.
+The objective of the paper is to combat extremes on the political spectrum, advocate against populism and identitarianism and in favor of universalism, reason and humanism.

 Defamation accusations

 In October 2012, Caroline Fourest was sentenced to pay a fine of 800 euros and 3300 euros respectively in damages for libel against Marine Le Pen, Jean-Marie Le Pen and Franck Chauffroy in a biography she wrote titled Marine Le Pen.

 In October 2014, Fourest suggested that a racist attack on 17 year old Muslim girl Rabia Bentot in 2013 could have been fabricated or that if it was real, Bentot's family could have been responsible.
 Fourest was subsequently accused of libel and ordered to pay 6,000 euros.
 The verdict has been appealed and overturned since the accusation was made after the three-month legal delay.
 Bentot was ordered to pay back to Caroline Fourest 4,000 euros for wrongful legal action.